edison-fw/edison-wiki/edison-venue.md

 This document contain my notes on getting the Venue 7 to run Linux.

-Keep in mind that the approach taken here is backwards: Instead of carefully analyzing the hardware and the Dell provided sources, build ACPI tables and drivers into U-Boot and Linux, then iron out the bugs, here I attempt to start and the (wrong) end.
+Keep in mind that the approach taken here is backwards: Instead of carefully analyzing the hardware and the Dell provided sources, build ACPI tables and drivers into U-Boot and Linux, then iron out the bugs, here I attempt to start at the (wrong) end.

 Knowing that the SOC is similar to Edison's, quickly get Edison's U-Boot, kernel and rootfs running, fixing what is preventing us from booting only.
 This way we can get the tools to analyze the hardware further and we have a platform to port drivers one by one.